 On January 20, 2022, we commenced an "at-the-market" offering for our preferred stock, or the "Preferred ATM Program," by entering into equity distribution agreements with third party sales agents under which we are authorized to offer and sell up to \$100.0 million of 6.750% Series A Fixed-to-Floating Rate Cumulative Redeemable Preferred Stock, \$0.001 par value per share ("Series A Preferred Stock") and/or 6.250% Series B Fixed-Rate Reset Cumulative Redeemable Preferred Stock, \$0.001 par value per share ("Series B Preferred Stock") from time to time.
-During the three-month period ended March 31, 2022, we have issued 20,421 shares of Series B Preferred Stock, which provided \$0.5 million of net proceeds after \$23 thousand of commissions and offering costs.
-From commencement of the Preferred ATM Program through May 6, 2022, we have issued 20,421 shares of Series B Preferred Stock.
-Our preferred stock is rated "A-" by Egan-Jones Rating Company."
+During the six-month period ended June 30, 2022, we have issued 20,421 shares of Series B Preferred Stock, which provided \$0.5 million of net proceeds after \$23 thousand of commissions and offering costs.
+From commencement of the Preferred ATM Program through August 5, 2022, we have issued 20,421 shares of Series B Preferred Stock.
+Our preferred stock is rated "A-" by Egan-Jones Rating Company.

 On February 18, 2022, we entered into an agreement with Home Point Capital Inc. ("Home Point") to purchase Home Point's 49.6% ownership interest in Longbridge Financial, LLC ("Longbridge"), a reverse mortgage originator in which we also held a 49.6% ownership interest as of December 31, 2021.
-The consummation of this transaction is subject to regulatory approvals and customary closing conditions and is expected to close in the next few months.
-Upon closing of the transaction, we will own substantially all of the equity interests in Longbridge, which will result in the consolidation of Longbridge's financial results in our financial statements following the closing.
+The consummation of this transaction is subject to regulatory approvals and various closing conditions.
+Upon closing of the transaction, we would own substantially all of the equity interests in Longbridge, which would result in the consolidation of Longbridge's financial results in our financial statements following the closing.

-The consolidation of Longbridge into our financial statements will impact our financial position, financial reporting, and operations.
-As of March 31, 2022, Longbridge had total assets of \$7.2 billion and total liabilities of \$7.1 billion.
+The consolidation of Longbridge into our financial statements would impact our financial position, financial reporting, and operations.
+As of June 30, 2022, Longbridge had total assets of \$7.5 billion and total liabilities of \$7.5 billion.
 As of December 31, 2021, Longbridge had total assets of \$6.7 billion and total liabilities of \$6.6 billion.
 For Longbridge's financial statements as of December 31, 2021 and 2020, and for the years ended December 31, 2021, 2020, and 2019, see Exhibit 99.1 to our Annual Report on Form 10-K for the year ended December 31, 2021.
-In addition to the effect on our financial position and operations as a result of consolidation, management anticipates a number of changes to our financial reporting including reporting more than one segment, new asset classes and products such as reverse mortgage loans and MSRs, inclusion of goodwill and other intangible assets on our balance sheet as a result of the acquisition, and various disclosures related to Longbridge's operating businesses.
+In addition to the effect on our financial position and operations as a result of such consolidation, management would anticipate a number of changes to our financial reporting including reporting more than one segment, new asset classes and products such as reverse mortgage loans and MSRs, inclusion of goodwill and other intangible assets on our balance sheet as a result of the acquisition, and various disclosures related to Longbridge's operating businesses.